 What is a Dual Mass Flywheel?

 The flywheel is effectively a weight which is fastened to the end of the crankshaft of the engine.
-The power from the pistons tends to be created in “pulses” and the weight of the flywheel smoothes out these pulses by providing inertia to the rotating engine.
+The power from the pistons tends to be created in “pulses” and the weight of the flywheel smooths out these pulses by providing inertia to the rotating engine.

-As well as providing a weight the flywheel has a gear around its circumference on which the starter motor operates and is a convenient means of attaching the clutch which provides a variable connection to the transmission.
+As well as providing a weight, the flywheel has a gear around its circumference on which the starter motor operates and is a convenient means of attaching the clutch which provides a variable connection to the transmission.